Greek alphabet: Archaic variants

 There were initially numerous local (epichoric) variants of the Greek alphabet, which differed in the use and non-use of the additional vowel and consonant symbols and several other features.
 Epichoric alphabets are commonly divided into four major types according to their different treatments of additional consonant letters for the aspirated consonants (/pʰ, kʰ/) and consonant clusters (/ks, ps/) of Greek.
 These four types are often conventionally labelled as "green", "red", "light blue" and "dark blue" types, based on a colour-coded map in a seminal 19th-century work on the topic, Studien zur Geschichte des griechischen Alphabets by Adolf Kirchhoff (1867).

 The "green" (or southern) type is the most archaic and closest to the Phoenician.
 The "red" (or western) type is the one that was later transmitted to the West and became the ancestor of the Latin alphabet, and bears some crucial features characteristic of that later development.
 The "blue" (or eastern) type is the one from which the later standard Greek alphabet emerged.
 Athens used a local form of the "light blue" alphabet type until the end of the 5th century BC, which lacked the letters Ξ and Ψ as well as the vowel symbols Η and Ω. In the Old Attic alphabet, ΧΣ stood for //ks// and ΦΣ for //ps//. Ε was used for all three sounds //e, eː, ɛː// (correspondinɡ to classical Ε, ΕΙ, Η), and Ο was used for all of //o, oː, ɔː// (corresponding to classical Ο, ΟΥ, Ω).
-The letter Ͱ (heta) was used for the consonant //h//.
+The letter Η (heta) was used for the consonant //h//.
 Some variant local letter forms were also characteristic of Athenian writing, some of which were shared with the neighboring (but otherwise "red") alphabet of Euboia: a form of Λ that resembled a Latin L and a form of Σ that resembled a Latin S.